 Why I Started Practicing Zen

 When I was 12 years old, I remember often feeling out of place.
 People seemed to like me, but I never felt I fit into a particular group.
 Other kids in school had interests and seemed to know who they were and what they wanted.
 I wasn’t interested in sports or after-school activities.
 I didn’t know where I fit.
 This changed for me when, one year later, my Dad bought me a guitar.
 I had finally found what I was looking for, something that was “me”.
 I was music and music was me.
 It was something I could express to people and something that gave me an identity.
-If I was playing music, I was happy.
-If I wasn’t playing music, I was thinking about music.
-If I couldn’t be thinking about music, I was bored or unhappy.
+If I was playing music, I was happy and fulfilled.
+If I wasn’t playing music, I felt dissatisfied and empty inside.

 A few years after high school, I moved to Seattle with my high school sweetheart.
 I started studying sound engineering and got a job in a recording studio.
 My girlfriend and I got married.
 I was playing music around town in a couple of bands.
 Everything was going great!
 But then things changed.
 I lost my job at the recording studio.
 The relationship with my wife was falling apart.
 My parents got divorced.
 I was experiencing extreme pain in my hands and arms when I played guitar.
 As I looked around, I saw many people spending so much time and energy chasing something outside of themselves for happiness and comfort.
 When these things changed or disappeared, they were deeply dissatisfied.
 I started to worry and fell into deep anxiety and depression.
 A friend at work noticed my state of mind and recommended that I go see a therapist.
 I said, “No, no, no. Therapists are for crazy people.”
 She responded, “Well, that is not true, but if it was, you are crazy right now!”